 The inspector reviewed the management of complaints in the centre.
-Although there had been no recent complaints, there were suitable measures in place for the management of complaints should this be required.
-These included a complaints policy to guide practice an da clear system for recording and investigating complaints.
+Although there had been several recent complaints, there were suitable measures in place for the management of complaints.
+These included a complaints policy to guide practice and a clear system for recording and investigating complaints.
 Information about how to make a complaint was displayed in the centre and was also made available to residents and or their representatives.
 There had been no complaints or concerns raised about infection control or any aspect of COVID-19 management.